 In 1983 Coleco announces a partnership with visual effects wizard John Dykstra, winner of the Academy Award for Best Visual Effects for Star Wars.
 Dykstra and his Apogee effects company have produced the effects for several impactful TV spots for the ColecoVision, and the new venture is to have the company designing graphics and concepts for new games on the system.
 It’s not known if anything might have come to fruition through the partnership between Dykstra and Coleco, especially considering Dykstra’s reported desire to create “experimental” games for the company.

-ADAM is introduced at the 1983 Summer CES in Chicago, in the 1000 square foot Coleco booth and heralded by flashing lasers and other elaborate fanfare.
+ADAM is introduced at the June 1983 Summer CES in Chicago, in the 1000 square foot Coleco booth and heralded by flashing lasers and other elaborate fanfare.
 The unit itself, however, is ensconced under a rotating, tinted glass case and no show goers are allowed to touch it.
 Reporters eventually notice that the box on display is not driving the demonstration, but instead is being run by another device hidden under the table.
-The brains for ADAM is composed of an 8-bit, 3.58 MHz Zilog Z80A CPU with 80K of RAM (expandable to 144K), and 32K of ROM.
+The brains for ADAM are very similar to its ColecoVision cousin.
+They are composed of an 8-bit, 3.58 MHz Zilog Z80A CPU with 80K of RAM (expandable to 144K), and 32K of ROM.
 A Texas Instruments graphics chip offers 16K of video RAM, as well as 16 colours and the ability to move 32 sprites around the screen.
 As for a pixel count, ADAM sports 256×192 screen resolution.
 There is a sound chip by TI as well, giving the system three-channel sound capability.
-These are also supported by three Motorola 6801 CPUs that each handle memory I/O, the tape drive and the keyboard.
-This allows the ADAM to offer users its flavour of multitasking.
-There are three internal slots in the main component, called the Memory Console, along with an expansion bus called AdamNet for various promised peripherals.
+These are also supported by four Motorola 6801 CPUs: one as a network controller, the other three each handling memory I/O, the tape drive and the keyboard.
+All run at a 1Mhz clock speed and they allow the ADAM to offer users its flavour of multitasking.
+There are three internal slots accessible to users within the main component, called the Memory Console, along with a 6-pin phone connector called AdamNet for various promised peripherals.
 The stand-alone system features an external cartridge slot into which ColecoVision cartridges can be inserted and played, as well as two game controllers.
 Both systems include a full-size, 75-key keyboard, with a stepped layout and fully-travelling keys.
 Several of these keys are labeled and dedicated to the built-in word processor SmartWRITER, such as MOVE/COPY, PRINT and UNDO.
 The keyboard also sports six Smart Keys labelled with Roman numerals from I to VI.

 A blank Data Pack is included with the computer, as well as SmartBASIC and Super Buck Rogers Planet of Zoom.
 As an added bonus, since the ADAM is running a Z80 CPU, it is compatible with the popular CP/M operating system.
 At the summer 1983 CES, a company called InfoSoft debuts a compatible operating system for ADAM titled I/OS, allowing the computer access to the vast library of CP/M software.
 The ADAM can also handle AppleSoft BASIC programs, albeit with some modifications to the program.
 Hardware peripherals promised for the ADAM after its release include a 64K memory expansion card for under $200, a 5 1/4 inch floppy drive for about $350, and a 300 baud modem for around $50.
 Documentation included inside the enormous ADAM box includes a reference guide for the SmartWRITER program and a manual for the Buck Rogers game.
 Also nestled inside is a 64-page set-up manual, a programming guide for SmartBASIC, based in part on Russ Walters’ general purpose reference work The Secret Guide to Computers.
 As a well-known computer guru from the Boston area, Walters gained a certain amount of infamy by insisting that readers with computer issues call his phone number directly with queries, day or night.
 In fact, the ADAM manual gives the same advice, if their listed support number is busy (which it usually was).
 Finding the info from Secret Guide, in their words, “inadequate”, Coleco eventually re-writes the BASIC manual, removing mention of Walters and his guide.
 Walters then threatens to sue, stating that his contract with the company stipulates that these mentions are required.
 Things are eventually settled out of court for $20,000, with the settlement requiring that Walters must stop criticizing the ADAM to callers.